 The mix and blues and greens along with the of amazing textures made this room so inviting.

 What a brilliant idea for a window well…a wall of boxwoods.
 Such a genius way to bring in light and beautiful greenery!
-There is nothing like a designer showhouse to give you inspiration for your own home!
+Don’t you agree that there is nothing like a designer showhouse to give you inspiration for your own home?

 Hopefully, this fun showhouse tour gave you some creative ideas!

 Obviously, I only shared some of the rooms in the Hampton Showhouse but I don’t want to spoil it for anyone still planning to go visit the house.
 I didn’t even share any photos from the second floor bedrooms!
 For now, I will save those for another post…maybe after the showhouse closes.
 If you are interested in going yourself, you can buy tickets in advance or at the door.
 See their- website for more information, but hurry because the designer showhouse is only open until September 3rd!

 In case you missed the exterior photos, stop by my recent post, Exterior Tour of the Hampton Designer Showhouse.
 Be sure to also check out my Instagram feed where I have shared other photos and updated my permanent stories with a few more highlights.